UofT-CSC490-W2026/ArtGuard/DEPLOYMENT.md

 1. Check GitHub Secrets are set (Settings > Secrets)
 2. Verify AWS credentials haven't expired: `aws sts get-caller-identity`
 3. Check workflow logs in the Actions tab for specific error messages

+---

+## Deployment Automation Details

+A full deployment from an empty AWS account to a running production system is executable via a single command (`deploy-all.sh`), which orchestrates seven sequential stages:

+1. **Infrastructure Bootstrap** (~15-20 min): Runs `terraform apply` to create all AWS resources (VPC, subnets, NAT Gateways, ALB, ECS cluster, S3 buckets, DynamoDB tables, ECR repository, CloudFront distribution, OpenSearch collection, Bedrock Knowledge Base, IAM roles, and security groups).
+The bootstrap script handles idempotency by detecting already-existing resources (from a previous partial run) and importing them into Terraform state rather than failing with "already exists" errors.

+2. **Secrets Configuration**: Prompts for the Modal API key and stores it in AWS Secrets Manager as a JSON object (`{"token_id": "...", "token_secret": "..."}`).

+3. **Docker Build and Push** (~5-10 min): Builds the backend Docker image (Python 3.11-slim base, application code, dependencies) for `linux/amd64`, tags it with a versioned identifier and `latest`, and pushes both tags to ECR.

+4. **ECS Deployment** (~2-3 min): Forces a rolling ECS deployment — starts new tasks with the latest image, waits for health checks to pass, drains old tasks, and stops them.

+5. **Health Verification**: Polls the `/health` endpoint via the CloudFront URL (up to 20 retries at 15-second intervals) until the backend returns HTTP 200.

+6. **RAG Data Upload** (~10-20 min): Converts JSONL pipeline output to chunked TXT files, uploads them to the knowledge-base S3 bucket, and triggers Bedrock Knowledge Base ingestion.
+The script polls ingestion status every 30 seconds until the job reaches `COMPLETE`, `FAILED`, or `STOPPED`.

+7. **Verification**: Confirms the vector count in OpenSearch is non-zero, re-checks the health endpoint, and optionally runs a test RAG query.

+The frontend is deployed separately via `deploy-frontend.sh`, which requires the `VITE_API_URL` environment variable (the CloudFront URL from step 1) to be set before the Vite build, as the API URL is compiled into the JavaScript bundle at build time.

+All deployment scripts source a shared `_colors.sh` utility for consistent colored output (`info`, `success`, `warn`, `error`, `step` helpers), validate required CLI tools at startup (`require_tool`), and disable color output when piped or running in CI environments.